| Size | Price | Stock | Qty |

 A dopamine D2 receptor agonist, pramipexole, has been found to elicit neuroprotection in patients with Parkinson's disease and restless leg syndrome.
 Recent evidence has shown that pramipexole mediates its neuroprotection through mitochondria.
 Considering this, we examined the possible mitochondrial role of pramipexole in promoting neuroprotection following an ischemic stroke of rat.
 Male Wistar rats underwent transient middle cerebral artery occlusion (tMCAO) and then received pramipexole (0.25 mg and 1 mg/kg body weight) at 1, 6, 12 and 18 h post-occlusion.
 A panel of neurological tests and 2,3,5-triphenyl tetrazolium chloride (TTC) staining were performed at 24 h after the surgery.
 Flow cytometry was used to detect the mitochondrial membrane potential, and mitochondrial levels of reactive oxygen species (ROS) and Ca2+, respectively.
 Mitochondrial oxidative phosphorylation was analyzed by oxygraph (oxygen electrode).
 Western blotting was used to analyze the expression of various proteins such as Bax, Bcl-2 and cytochrome c Pramipexole promoted the neurological recovery as shown by the panel of neurobehavioral tests and TTC staining.
 Post-stroke treatment with pramipexole reduced levels of mitochondrial ROS and Ca2+ after ischemia.
 Pramipexole elevated the mitochondrial membrane potential and mitochondrial oxidative phosphorylation.
 Western blotting showed that pramipexole inhibited the transfer of cytochrome c from mitochondria to cytosol, and hence inhibited the mitochondrial permeability transition pore.
 Thus, our results have demonstrated that post-stroke administration of pramipexole induces the neurological recovery through mitochondrial pathways in ischemia/reperfusion injury[5]. |

-pramipexole is rapidly absorbed after oral administration, with a time to peak plasma concentration (Tmax) of approximately 6 hours.
-Oral bioavailability is about 90%, and plasma protein binding is low (<20%).
-It has an elimination half-life of 8-12 hours and is primarily excreted unchanged in urine [1]
+Pramipexole is rapidly absorbed after oral administration, with a peak time (Tmax) of approximately 6 hours.
+Its oral bioavailability is approximately 90%, and its plasma protein binding rate is low (<20%).
+Its elimination half-life is 8-12 hours, and it is mainly excreted unchanged in the urine [1].
+Pramipexole has high blood-brain barrier permeability, with a brain-to-plasma concentration ratio of approximately 0.8.
+Its trans-blood-brain barrier transport is mediated by organic cation transporter 3 (OCT3) [2].

 |

-- pramipexole is a non-ergoline dopamine agonist that selectively binds to D2, D3, and D4 receptors, with highest affinity for D3 receptors [1]
+Pramipexole is a non-ergot dopamine agonist that selectively binds to D2, D3 and D4 receptors, with the highest affinity for D3 receptors [1]

 C10H19CL2N3S